 - 1. Use of a word processor

 - 2. Use of coloured overlays/coloured paper

 - 3. Supervised rest breaks

 - 4. Prompt

-- 5. Separate Invigilation within the centre
+- 5. Alternative rooming arrangements

 This list is not exhaustive.
 In all cases, the SENDCo is responsible for recommending these arrangements, based on evidence of need and normal way of working.
 Evidence of this will be held in the access arrangements folder by the SENDCo.